 - Does a reporting entity need to advise AUSTRAC of any changes to their enrolment details?

 - How do reporting entities advise AUSTRAC of changes to their details?

 - Can AUSTRAC change a reporting entity's details on the Reporting Entities Roll?

 - How can a reporting entity request to be removed from the Reporting Entities Roll?

-Reporting entities must enrol with AUSTRAC and be entered on the Reporting Entities Roll before they commence to provide designated services to their customers.
+Reporting entities must enrol with AUSTRAC and be entered on the Reporting Entities Roll within 28 days of providing a designated service to their customers.
 This chapter provides an overview of the enrolment requirements.

 Reporting entities providing remittance services or digital currency exchange services must also apply for registration onto their respective register before they commence providing designated services to their customers.
 Further information about registration on the Remittance Sector Register and the Digital Currency Exchange Service Register is available in Chapter 5 - Registration requirements.